AdalgisaPerrelli/Forecasting-Housing-Sale-Prices-in-Milan/README.md

 ## Overview
-The analysis is based on a real estate dataset that underwent extensive **data cleaning, imputation, and feature engineering**, including variable selection, transformation of categorical features and construction of engineered predictors to improve model performance.
+The analysis is based on a real estate dataset that underwent extensive **data cleaning, imputation and feature engineering**, including variable selection, transformation of categorical features and construction of engineered predictors to improve model performance.

 ## Methodology